PantelisAndrianakis/Breezy/README.md

 * Automatic memory management
 * Automatic concurrency management
-* No garbage collector
+* No tracing heap garbage collector
 * No manual locking
 * No manual allocation
-* No unpredictable runtime pauses
+* No stop-the-world runtime pauses
 * No unnecessary runtime overhead

 The compiler should perform as much analysis and optimization as possible, allowing developers to focus on solving problems rather than managing resources.